Lumae Privacy Policy

 Your Choices Regarding Cookies:

-VII.
+VIII.
 Data Security

 Lumae is committed to protecting the security of your personal information.2 We implement and maintain reasonable administrative, technical, and physical security measures designed to safeguard the personal information we process against accidental or unlawful destruction, loss, alteration, unauthorized disclosure, or access.1 Data security is not merely a best practice but a legal requirement under regulations like GDPR (Article 32), CCPA/CPRA, and WA MHMDA.6 Failure to maintain reasonable security can lead to significant liability, including potential private rights of action for data breaches under laws like the CCPA/CPRA.7